fabric8io/docker-maven-plugin/README.md

 `5000`.
 Security information (i.e. user and password) can be specified in multiple ways as described in an extra [section](#authentication).

-## Cleanup

-Various configuration parameters of this plugin are available for cleaning up after a build:

-* `keepRunning` specifies that the container should not be stopped after the build.
-Obviously, the container and any data image created will be left alone as well.
-This option is especially useful when given as command line option `-Ddocker.keepRunning` for doing some debugging or developing integration tests.

-* `keepContainer` tells the plugin to not remove the container created from the image after the build (the container is stopped, though).
-If a merged container was created via the option `mergeData` then this container will remain as well as the on-the-fly created image this container belongs to.
-This is useful for post-mortem analysis of the container by e.g. looking at the logs.
-This option can be switched on with `-Ddocker.keepContainer`.
-If a separate data container is used, this data container and its image will stay as well.

-* `keepData` finally can be used to keep only the data container, but the other container should be be removed.
-This option has only an effect if `keepContainer` is `false`.
-That way, the created artifacts can be kept even after the build.

 ### Authentication

 When pulling (via the `autoPull` mode of `docker:start` and